aatifsohel/100-days-of-code/round-2-log.md

 ### R2D24 - Apr 07, 2023
 Today, I revised how to pass arguments to the javascript event handlers using bind method & this keyword.

+### R2D25 - Apr 09, 2023
+Today I revised how intersection observer API works and how you can use it for lazy loading images, sticky navbar etc. Ony theory lecture done & reviewed previous code.